AmrGamal13/UltraAutomationAPI/README.md

 ## PreRequiste:
 * Install newman
 * Register in the gorest app to get the bearer token authentcication then set it as a global variable
-* insert the data for testing as env variable in env variable file
+* insert the data for testing as env variable in env variable file (Enter your new data everytime for your run)
 _________

 ## Request Tests